-The options are as follows:
+The configuration parameters are as follows:

---ssl-cert: The path name of the server public key certificate file.
-This can be sent to the client and authenticated against the CA certificate that it has.
+ssl_cert: The path name of the server public key certificate file.
+This certificate can be sent to the client and authenticated against the CA certificate that it has.

 ssl_key: The path name of the server private key file.

-either name the slave certificate and key files in the
+either name the replica's certificate and SSL private key files

-[client] section of the slave's
+[client] section of the replica's

 my.cnf file, or you can explicitly specify